vmware-tanzu/image-registry-operator-api/CONTRIBUTING_CLA.md

 Install the latest stable version of
 [kubebuilder tools](https://storage.googleapis.com/kubebuilder-tools/)
+Package envtest provides libraries for integration testing by starting a local control plane Control plane binaries (etcd and kube-apiserver) are loaded by default from /usr/local/kubebuilder/bin.
+This can be overridden by setting the KUBEBUILDER_ASSETS environment variable, or by directly creating a ControlPlane for the Environment to use.

 ### Check your client access by viewing ContentLibraries in the target cluster